VizlabRutgers/Hybrid-Eddy-detection/README.md

 OpenCV-3.4.13

 Installation Steps:
 1. Install Cmake/CMake-gui.(not use the latest one as qt may not support that currently.
-Version 3.14 verified)
+Version 3.14 verified).
 2. Install qt5.
 3. Install Hdf5 and Netcdf first, which should not be a problem
-4. Install VTK library, I use vtk 8.1/8,2 here a)You may meet some problem because of the incompatible version of cmake or VTK library. b)You need to change the library path in CMakeList file. b)You may need to use apt-file command to find necessary file (for QT)
+4. Install VTK library, I use vtk 8,2 here. a)You may meet some problem because of the incompatible version of cmake or VTK library. b)You need to change the library path in CMakeList file. b)You may need to use apt-file command to find necessary file (for QT).
-5. Compile the source code by Cmake(or Do it in QT)
+5. Compile the source code by Cmake(or Do it in QT).
+6. Make file.
+7. You could see the excutable file "FT" in your folder.

 # Usage
 1. Modify the configuration file (FeatureTrack.conf) to match the path of the dataset